 Gifted and Talented Service Design

 The district will provide an array of learning opportunities for gifted and talented students in kindergarten through grade 12.
-Schools can select from the following service design options listed below.

 Elementary Instructional Expectations